Dates & Prices

 Our first trip in 2022 was a great success.
 The group saw 135 species of butterflies, more than half the number found in Goa, though there are over 400 species of butterfly in the Western Ghats that include Goa.
 A few of these are local endemics but many are found throughout India.
 Some are spectacular like the Malabar Banded Peacock and Southern Birdwing.
 The more interesting butterflies are inland in the hills and forests to the East rather than the crowded coastal strip.
 There is such a diversity of butterflies that unless one has been studying Indian butterflies for years you are going to see new and spectacular butterflies every day.

 The tour will be led by Dr Simon Spencer, with his wife Anne.
 They have led several Greenwing’s tours and also enjoys winter holidays in Goa – a perfect winter time destination to combine the two!
-Simon will be accompanied by our local guide Parag, a real expert who has been looking at butterflies in Goa for more than 20 years.
-He will take us to some amazing places, and he is also a great ornithologist, the bird list in 2022 was 157 and included many endemics – an added extra on top of the butterflies!
-We will visit Mystic Woods Butterfly Garden that your guides first visited in 2020 and is run by Yashoden Hebdelkar, a local butterfly enthusiast who has helped us to develop this unique tour.
+Simon will be accompanied by our local guide, who has been looking at butterflies in Goa for more than 20 years.
+He will take us to some amazing places.
+He is also a great ornithologist, the bird list in 2022 was 157 and included many endemics – an added extra on top of the butterflies!
+We will visit Mystic Woods Butterfly Garden that your guides first visited in 2020 and is run by a local butterfly enthusiast who also helped us to develop this unique tour.

 India is a bit of a shock for most Europeans.
 The driving is chaotic, the roads throng with traffic and speed bumps are everywhere.
 There are dogs, people, and sacred cattle all over the road.
 We will use a minibus with a good local driver.
 To some there is an anarchic charm as exemplified in the Best Exotic Marigold Hotel but not everyone finds India very easy.